 The fact that ArcTanGent Festival has changed so little since its inception is a testament not only to the outstanding team of men and women who curate and create it every year but the people that attend it too.
 The festival has grown at a pretty steady rate over the last five years but one of its unique features remains a consistently friendly crowd, a welcoming atmosphere, and a near complete lack of bullshit.
 It feels like faint praise perhaps, but pretty much everything about ArcTanGent is… nice.

 That doesn’t mean meek and mild of course.
 While Sheffield four-piece Gilmore Trail start quietly, their instrumental rock is made of strong stuff- think the insistent beat of latter-day Mogwai- and they know their way around a speaker-rattling crescendo.
 A cover of the Twin Peaks theme is neat but the huge smiles on their faces as they are cheered away is even better.

 And that’s another consistent thing about this weekend.
-It’s not just the people out in front of the four stages of the festival site that look excited to be here, it’s often the people stood up on them too.
-This is a very first show for Hikes in the UK and for every single note of their upbeat, lush rock they look thrilled that anyone at all has tuned up to see them, let alone the sizeable crowd that gathers as they play.
+It’s not just the people in front of the four stages of the festival site that look excited to be here, it’s often the people stood up on them too.
+This is a very first UK show for Hikes and for every single note of their upbeat, lush rock they look thrilled that anyone at all has tuned up to see them, let alone the sizeable crowd that gathers as they play.
 Frontman Nathan Wilkins possesses a high, soulful voice and real star quality.